wyager/smap/README.md

 To understand the above:

-* `<(cut -f 2 -d ' ' patients)` gets a list of all the patients' last names and creates a virtual file with this list.
-See [bash process substitution](https://www.tldp.org/LDP/abs/html/process-sub.html).
+* `<(cut -f 2 -d ' ' patients)` gets a list of all the patients' last names and creates a pipe containing this list.
 * `+<(cut -f 2 -d ' ' patients),patients` constructs a stream where the keys are the last names and the values are the whole names.

 `cat` deduplicates by key, so if we see a second (or third, or fourth, etc.) person from a given family we don't print them out.